braunlab-nu/fasano.franceschini.test/cran-comments.md

 # R CMD Check results
 These are the various notes outputted during checks.

-* checking CRAN incoming feasibility ...
-[8s/22s] NOTE
-Maintainer: ‘Connor Puritz <connorpuritz2025@u.northwestern.edu>’

 * checking for GNU extensions in Makefiles ...
 NOTE GNU make is a SystemRequirements.

 **GNU make is required by the RcppParallel package.**

+* checking for non-standard things in the check directory ...
+NOTE Found the following files/directories:
+  ''NULL''

+* checking for detritus in the temp directory ...
+NOTE 'lastMiKTeXException'

 * checking HTML version of manual ...
 NOTE
 Skipping checking HTML validation: no command 'tidy' found

-**This seems to be an issue with R-hub as opposed to our package.**

 * checking for non-standard things in the check directory ...
-NOTE Found the following files/directories:
+NOTE

-**There are no files/directories printed, so it's not clear why this note is being raised.**

-* checking for detritus in the temp directory ...
-NOTE 'lastMiKTeXException'

-**This seems to be an issue with MiKTeX as opposed to our package.**
+ **These all seem to be an issues with R-hub as opposed to our package.**